Collection Development Statement

 - Captioned or visually-described resources are preferred over non-accessible choices.

 First priority shall be given to resources which directly support subject areas and vocational emphases currently represented by credit courses offered at Portland Community College.
-Library staff and faculty should be alert to important new works in their subject areas, works by key authorities in the field, and major critical studies.
+Library faculty should be alert to important new works in their subject areas, works by key authorities in the field, and major critical studies.
 The prestige of the publisher or sponsoring organization is another important consideration.
 Print materials added to the collection should be accessible to the general reader, not specialists.
 In most subject areas, collection development activities will be directed toward an “initial study level” of collection intensity.
 Contingent upon available funds, secondary priority will be given to the acquisition of additional materials to support backfilling the collection in areas where deficiencies have been identified by faculty or library staff.

 As noted above, the primary goal of the library’s collections is to support the program of instruction.
 Textbooks adopted for class use will not normally be purchased for the collection.
 Instructors wishing to place textbooks on reserve for their students to access are responsible for obtaining them.
 The library will not routinely purchase consumable materials such as workbooks or tests.